Road Trip to New Orleans

 Bonus Tip For Your New Orleans Travel

 Wear comfortable shoes!
 But they don’t have to be new, they just need to be comfortable.
-To fully enjoy New Orleans you have to be prepared to walk miles and miles each day.
+To fully enjoy all of the amazing things to see in New Orleans, you have to be prepared to walk miles and miles each day.
 Your feet will thank you if you wear something comfy all day long!
 And you’ll be completely happy after completing the 10 things to see in New Orleans!